maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

   <figcaption></figcaption>
 </figure>

-Then prepared the epoxy and added some green pigments before pouring it into the mold.
+Then prepared the epoxy (mix 100:1000) and added some green pigments before pouring it into the mold.
 <figure> <center>
   <img src="./../../img/mod11/glass4.jpg" alt="logo text" width="80%" />
   <figcaption></figcaption>